jbock-java/zerobuilder/values.md

 ### How?

+Unlike `auto-value` for instance, zerobuilder doesn't extend your classes.
+Instead, it generates code that helps you work with them.

 Add a `@Builders` annotation to the class, and a `@Goal` annotations to one or more constructors (or static methods):